Former J&K CMs Omar Abdullah and Mehbooba Mufti arrested after special status revoked: Reports

 Mufti had said that the decision would have catastrophic consequences for the Indian subcontinent, and added that the Centre’s intentions were clear.
 “They want the territory of J&K by terrorising its people,” she added.
 “India has failed Kashmir in keeping its promises.”

-The Peoples Democratic Party chief said the glee with which some sections of the media and civil society were celebrating Shah’s announcements were “disgusting and disconcerting”.
+The Peoples Democratic Party chief said the glee with which some sections of the media and civil society were celebrating Shah’s announcements was “disgusting and disconcerting”.

 “What did J&K get for acceding to India?”
 Mufti asked.
 “Another partition along communal lines?
 Our special status is not a gift bestowed upon us.
 It is a right guaranteed by the same Parliament.
 A contract entered into by J&K leadership and India.
 Today the very same contract has been violated.”